NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 AARS
 -
 June 11, 2019; Processed a series of pie charts detailing crude oil, refined oil, electric production, and CO2 emissions.
 Converted some of this data into color coded world maps.
 Interesting results.
 Each graph poses more experiments and questions.
 Am considering changes to output graphs directly instead of post processing the data in Excel.

+Published the results on twitter and did not receive much feedback.
+I’m wonder if it needs to be packaged better.
+Where else could I publish this intelligence?
+Who needs this intelligence?